garrandall/popular-music-data/tracks/what-a-girl-wants-christina-aguilera.md

 What a girl needs (you're so right)
 You let a girl know how much you
 Care about her, I swear
-You're the one who always knew...
+You're the one who always knew
-You knew, you knew, you knew, you knew...
+You knew, you knew, you knew, you knew

 Oh, I'm thanking you for being there for me.
 What a girl wants, what a girl needs